swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   only ranges.
 * A closed range that includes the maximal value of its `Bound` type is now representable and does not trap.
-* Make existing “private” in-place index traversal methods available publicly.
+* Existing “private” in-place index traversal methods are now available publicly.

 ## Motivation